Skip to main content

 Image Caption

-Flood product 10 x 10° tile scheme.
-LANCE MCDWD product uses the MODIS lat/lon grid h-v tile naming convention, shown in top of each tile (e.g., h09v05 for SE USA).
-Tiles shown are those currently in production.
+This map shows the flood product 10 x 10° tile scheme.
+MCDWD and VCDWD flood products use the MODIS lat/lon grid h-v tile naming convention shown here (e.g., h09v05 for SE USA).

 Legacy NASA NRT Global Flood Mapping Product

-From 2012 through 2022, the precursor legacy NASA NRT Global Flood Mapping Product was being generated.
-Although very similar, the product had slightly different characteristics (tile naming; pixel size) and output products (including a graphic product and a 14-day product).
+From 2012 through 2022, we generated a precursor legacy NASA NRT Global Flood Mapping Product.
+Although similar, the product had slightly different characteristics (tile naming; pixel size) and output products (including a graphic product and a 14-day product).
 The legacy product used a “MWP” filename prefix, such as “MWP_2022123_080E030N_3D3OT.tif.”
-Users transitioning from using the legacy product to the new LANCE MCDWD product should in particular review section 7 of the User Guide for relevant differences.
+Users transitioning from using the legacy product to the new LANCE MCDWD product should review the User Guide Appendix for relevant differences.

 Frequently Asked Questions